 Our International Links

-We have recently launched our new Erasmus+ project 'Respect, Re-use, Recycle'.
-Shoscombe is the coordinating school of a 2 year partnership project that includes St Julian’s Wellow, and schools in France, Catalonia (Spain), Denmark and Northern Ireland.
+We are now in the second year of our Erasmus+ project 'Respect, Re-use, Recycle'.
+Shoscombe is the coordinating school of this 2 year partnership project that includes St Julian’s Wellow, and schools in France, Catalonia (Spain), Denmark and Northern Ireland.

 The substantial Erasmus+ grant funding awarded enables the 6 schools to work collaboratively on activities highlighting the need for global tolerance, understanding and awareness about environmental issues.
-We will all be implementing small changes within our school communities that collectively make a positive impact.
+We are all implementing small changes within our school communities that collectively make a positive impact.

-Through our cross curricular project work we will develop our skills in ICT, English, Mathematics, Science and the Arts.
+Through our cross curricular project work we develop our skills in Global Citizenship and PSHE, ICT, English, Mathematics, MFL, Science, Arts and Outdoor Learning.

 All pupils and staff in our school communities are involved in the project.

-International links are a particularly strong focus at our school.
-Shoscombe has been the coordinating school for several successful EU funded Comenius Partnership projects, linking our school with others in France, Denmark, Ireland and Catalonia.
+International links have been a particularly strong focus at our school for many years.
+Shoscombe has been the coordinating school for several successful EU funded Comenius Partnership projects, linking our school with our current partners and also others in Spain, Southern Ireland and Greece.
 These links have enabled pupils and teachers to learn about the language and culture of other countries in Europe.
 There have been many opportunities for the older children to travel to partner schools and for pupils of all ages to undertake project work linked to project aims back at our schools.
-There is a focus on cross curricular learning with a particular emphasis on the Arts, Outdoor Learning, New Technologies, MFL and Global Citizenship.

 In September 2016 Shoscombe was reaccredited with the Full International School Award for the third time.
 We first achieved this award back in 2010.